 龐安時(Páng ānshí):physician noted for several medical works, among which the most widely read was a detailed and comprehensive treatise on various kinds of fever under the title of Shang Han Zong Bing Lun, or General Discourse on Cold-induced Diseases.

 許叔微(Xǔ Shūwēi, year 1079~1154 A.D.): leading physician of the Song Dynasty and a disciple of Zhang Zhongjing.
-He prepared graphic illustrations of 36 varieties of the pulse based on Zhang Zhongjing's work and propounded the theory of using drugs in relation to the intensity of the disease.
+He prepared graphic illustrations of 36 varieties of the pulse based on Zhang Zhongjing's work and propounded the theory of using medicine in relation to the intensity of the disease.
 Xu was the author of several medical works, among which the Lei Zheng Pu Ji Ben Shi Fang, or Classified Effective Prescriptions for Universal Relief(1132?) in 10 volumes has been one of his most widely read.

 李杲(Lǐ Gǎo):also called Li Mingzhi,or Li Dongyuan(year 1180~1251 A.D.),a disciple of herbalist 張元素(Zhāng Yuánsù), who held viewpoint that diseases,apart from external changes, were mainly caused by internal injury to the spleen and stomach(i.e. by intemperance in drinking and eating or overwork) and advocated cure by regulating the spleen and the stomach and nourishing the original Qi.
 He was considered to be the founder of the School for Strengthening the Spleen and Stomach.His masterpiece was the Pi Wei Lun,or Treatise on the Spleen and Stomach.Li Dongyuan, Li Mingzhi is other names of Li Gao.